 If your company is planning to go electric or reduce emissions, the vehicles you choose must support that shift.
 Electric and hybrid options can future-proof your fleet and lower fuel spending.

-Should We Buy or Lease Fleet Vehicles?
+Is It Better to Buy or Lease Fleet Vehicles?

 Buying gives full ownership and long-term value, making it better for high-mileage or heavy-use fleets.
 It allows customization and avoids penalties tied to wear or overuse.